-“What this shows is that you can use the Super Sucker to reduce the density of alien algae, and then use the urchins to keep it down”
+“you can use the Super Sucker to reduce the density of alien algae, and Then the urchins to keep it down.”

 Reef managers in Kāne‘ohe Bay are cheering the success of a new restoration technique that uses native species to combat alien invaders in the marine environment.